Nat Johnson knows about how the old belief that dogs are man’s best friend is true on so many levels.

-Apparently, dogs allow us to appreciate the moment more, and force us to live in the now; sharing their unabashed joy for life.
+Apparently, dogs allow their owners to appreciate the moment more, and force them to live in the now; sharing their unabashed joy for life.

 In a piece for tiny buddha entitled The Zen of Dogs: On Mindfulness, Compassion, and Connection, author Nicholas Montemarano speaks about how getting a dog allowed him to become closer to his family on a spiritual level.

 One of the most important lessons Ralph teaches me is to live in the moment.
 She’s a creature of the present, and this inspires me to be more mindful.

 Whenever I’m having one of those days when there never seems to be enough time and I’m multi-tasking and rushing through everything, Ralph grounds me.

 She cries for me to walk her, and I may grumble at first—I may even try to rush her—but eventually I look at her, content sniffing a tree, and remember that there really is no rush and that this moment is the only one that matters.

 Everyday Mindfulness also ran a piece on how dogs can teach us such important traits as acceptance, curiosity and unquestioning joy.

 Earlier today Brain Pickings, a fabulous little site filled with trivia, quotations and generally entertaining content, ran a little story about the British singer / songwriter Nat Johnson and her ode to the canine state of carefree, perpetual zen, simply called DOG.

 “If I had a dog, I would call him to me and we would forget about work and everything.

 If I had a dog, I would tell him my name and we would forget about money and everything.”